-- Initial committee meeting and identification of a specific topic for the research proposal (ideally during the fourth, the latest by the end of the fourth semester) - Deadline for submission of research proposal (time of written exam): 8 weeks after initial committee meeting. - Announcement of written exam evaluation: no later than 1 week after submission of the proposal. - Oral examination: 9-14 weeks after the initial committee meeting (1-6 weeks after submission of the proposal).
+- Initial committee meeting and identification of a specific topic for the research proposal (ideally during the fourth, the latest by the end of the fifth semester) - Deadline for submission of research proposal (time of written exam): 8 weeks after initial committee meeting. - Announcement of written exam evaluation: no later than 1 week after submission of the proposal. - □ Oral examination: 9-14 weeks after the initial committee meeting (1-6 weeks after submission of the proposal).

 Written Exam (research proposal).
 After selection of the specific research topic, the student will have 8 weeks to write a grant application based on the selected problem.
 The student will need to evaluate the literature in the selected area, formulate significant and relevant hypotheses, and devise experimental strategies to test hypotheses.
-The written exam (research proposal) must be electronically submitted to the chair of the committee within 8 weeks after the initial meeting (preferably as a pdf file).

-The emphasis of the research proposal cannot be a mere review of the literature.
-The proposal should explicitly address a hypothesis regarding an unresolved issue in neuroscience.
+The emphasis of the research proposal should not be on a review of the literature but on dealing creatively with the problem selected.
+The proposal should explicitly address a working hypothesis regarding an unresolved issue in neuroscience.
 There is an expectation of substantial depth of knowledge in the research area per se.
-It will not be sufficient to defend only particulars of proposed experiments.
-The students are expected to have a broad view of experimental approaches, a good understanding of expected outcomes and potential pitfalls.
+It will not be sufficient to defend only the particulars of the proposed experiments.

-A key element of the proposal defense will be to explain and defend the importance of the questions to be addressed, and to place these questions in a broader context of the field.
+A key element of the proposal defense will be to explain and defend the importance of the questions to be addressed, and to place these questions in the broader context of the field.
 Thus, in both the significance section of the written proposal and in the subsequent oral defense, the student should be able to marshal knowledge from the relevant literature and from broader areas of neuroscience.

-The research proposal of the written exam should follow the format of an NIH Predoctoral NRSA grant application (PHS 416; note that these guidelines are subject to change).
+The research proposal should follow the basic form of an NIH Predoctoral NRSA grant application.
 The proposal should realistically cover 3 years of research.